Monteverde at a Glance

 Activities & Things to Do

-Because it is a secluded area, there are no convenient day trips available from Monteverde.
+Because it is a secluded area, there are no convenient day trips available to or from Monteverde.

 Wildlife & Nature